 If you’ve ever had coffee but skipped breakfast, you missed out on getting the right nutrients to get you through the rest of the day.
 Fortunately, this recipe combines cold brew coffee, vanilla almond butter, and overnight oats so you can have your coffee and breakfast all in one!

-These peanut butter overnight oats are vegan, dairy free, gluten free, and naturally sweetened.
-This creamy recipe has swirls of nut butter, and lists possible topping combinations such as baked apples and cinnamon, or peaches and coconut cream.
+These peanut butter overnight oats are vegan, dairy-free, gluten-free, and naturally sweetened.
+This creamy recipe has swirls of nut butter, a big dollop of delicious vegan peanut butter, and toppings like baked apples, cinnamon, peaches, and coconut cream.
 If you’re a big fan of nut butters, this recipe will be a great base for your overnight oats.

 Chocolate Peanut Butter